A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Feasibility study of modeling age dependent scar/skin contraction

 We simulated $n_b=1950$ burns per age group.
 Hence, in total we simulated 7800 burns.
 We used parallel computing with 12 processors, three processors responsible per group, on a 64 bit Windows 10 Pro system with 16 GB RAM and 3.59 GHz AMD Ryzen 5 3600 6-Core Processor.
 The total computation time was 13.5 hours, hence the mean computation time per simulation takes less than half a minute.
 A major advantage of the one-dimensional implementation is its short computation time, which allows to do many of them within a reasonable time interval.
 For the test statistic, we used $t_{3898}(0.0005)=3.293$.
 The standard deviations $s_{i,m}^2$ for the age classes $i\in\{1,2,3,4\}$ for the minimum of the relative surface area (i.e., maximum contraction) are

 The standard deviations $s_{i,e}^2$ for the age classes $i\in\{1,2,3,4\}$ for the relative surface area on day 365 are

+To get some insight into the effects of the four classes of patients of different age shown in Table \ref{Classes}, we present confidence intervals for the contraction of burns in different age groups in Figure \ref{fig:confidence}.
+In Figures \ref{fig:rsaw-min} and \ref{fig:rsaw-end}, we show histograms of the minimum relative surface area and the relative surface area on day 365, respectively, together with the corresponding cumulative distribution function.
+Finally, we present confidence intervals for the total strain energy in the healing of burns in different age groups in Figure \ref{fig:confidence1}, and histograms of the maximum of the total strain energy density and its cumulative distribution function in Figure \ref{fig:strain-max}.
+The values for the parameters of the model, together with the standard deviation values for the variation over the domain of computation (if applicable), are shown in Table \ref{Parms} in the Appendix.

-Figure \ref{fig:confidence} shows four $95\%$ confidence intervals for the mean of the size of the scar.
-Each confidence interval corresponds to a group of patients.
+Figure \ref{fig:confidence} shows four 95\% confidence intervals for the mean of the size of the scar, each confidence interval corresponding to a group of patients.
 The range of the contraction values comes from the variability of the parameters over the domain of computation.
-From Figure \ref{fig:confidence}, it can be seen that the maximum contraction value (i.e., minimum of the relative surface area) is about the same in the first two groups of ages and from group 2, a higher age class gives a larger reduction of the size of the scar, and therewith a larger intensity of the contraction.
+We can see that the maximum contraction value is about the same in the first two groups of ages, and from group 2, a higher age class gives a larger reduction of the size of the scar, and therewith a larger intensity of the contraction.
 Further, for higher ages, it takes more time to reach the maximum intensity of contraction.
-There seems to be more variability in the permanent deformation in the elderly patients.
-Furthermore, it seems that in elderly patients it takes longer before the wound healing cascade reaches equilibrium than in younger patients.
-Minima of the relative surface area were mostly reached on days 34, 61, 74, and 95, with values of 76.7, 76.0, 74.4, and 72.9\% for groups 1, 2, 3, and 4, respectively.
-Unfortunately, these results do not correspond fully to the observations in the clinic.
-Normally, contraction is of less order in elderly patients and, in general, retraction takes a longer period.
-We note that the longer retraction period is visible in the two-dimensional model results in \cite{Koppenol2017a} and is handled with the parameter $a_c^{III}$.
-Furthermore, in clinic one sees more contractures in younger patients.
-This is because of a variety of factors that have not been modeled in our mathematical model yet.